Try these 5 gallery wall tips to create a unique art wall in your home. Art wall using many different items.

 To ensure that your wall does in fact look pleasing to the eye balance of items is very important.
 A mix of small, medium and large items are best.
 Start by hanging the large items first.
 I hung the big rectangular Wood art first because I knew it needed to go in the tall space.
 Then the galvanized B and the mountain art went next.

 Also, I try and keep the outer edge close to even.
 Not perfect because like I said, that’s not my style but close enough.
+This gallery wall with custom art was kept more symmetrical.

 (FYI, look closely at the TV screen and you can see my imperfect self and white board in the shot, LOL!!!)